opentmf/opentmf-clients-base/README.md

 The following features are available out of the box:
 - Follows TMF-630 recommendations.
-- Supports both basic authentication and OpenID authentication via the pia-web-client.
+- Supports both basic authentication and OpenID authentication via opentmf-web-clients libraries.
 - Offers numerous ready-to-use methods with and without access token parameters through its `TmfClient` interface.
 - Dynamically retrieves access tokens using the provided TokenService.
 - Allows specifying only the requested columns (using the `fields=` parameter).